Language selection

 What will the astronauts be doing on the HALO, and how can you combine some of these tasks into multi-functional components?
 For example, can you design a sleeping area that transforms into an exercise station?
 What would you need to consider when designing multi-purpose components?
 Will the science experiments need to be undisturbed, or can you design some features that allow the research area to serve another purpose?

-Constraints – Your design must be multi-purpose and meet the needs of astronauts while onboard the Lunar Gateway.
+Constraints – Your design must be multi-purpose and meet the needs of astronauts while onboard Gateway.
 Be sure to include how the component will be secured inside the HALO, and any special features to account for microgravity.

 Research – Can you find out more about what astronauts do while in space to better inform your design?
 Begin your research by exploring their day-to-day life on board the ISS.